 Fit a length of 0.2mm guitar string spring through the loop and pull the loop tight with pliers.
 Fix with solder.
+Final spring length should be around 25mm (not critical).

-Assemble the axlebox castings onto the slider with a pinpoint bearing. (see following photo also).
+Assemble the axlebox castings onto the slider with a pinpoint bearing.